 A list of all children with Special Needs will be kept on the school administrative system.
-The format of the SEND register is in the process of being updated so as to provide a more comprehensive outline of a child's needs.
-Children with SEND will be identified as under the following four categories as outlined in the 2014 Code of Practice:
+The SEND register is maintained to provide an outline of the child's needs.
+Children with SEND will be identified under the following four categories as outlined in the 2014 Code of Practice, or within a more specific category: